Have you ever partaken of an Indian or South Asian curry?

 Similarly, chronic inflammation is a necessary component for cancer formation and progression.
 The so-called “tumor microenvironment” – largely controlled by inflammatory cells – plays an active role in the growth, survival, and spread of cancer cells.
 The tumor microenvironment is the environment in which the tumor exists and usually includes blood vessels, immune cells such as lymphocytes, inflammatory cells, and various signaling molecules.

 Curcumin has a long history of use in Ayurvedic medicine as a treatment for inflammatory conditions.
-This is supported by recent scientific research which shows that curcumin fights inflammation by interacting with and blocking the actions of a number of different molecules that play a role in the inflammatory process.
+This is supported by recent scientific research, published in Advances in Experimental Medicine and Biology, which shows that curcumin fights inflammation by interacting with and blocking the actions of a number of different molecules that play a role in the inflammatory process.

-Early results from clinical trials indicate that curcumin is safe with no toxicity observed up to doses of up to 10 grams daily.
+Results from the Phase IIa Clinical Trial of Curcumin for the Prevention of Colorectal Neoplasia indicate that curcumin is well tolerated, with only mild gastrointestinal disturbances.
 In other words, turmeric’s health benefits don’t come with a laundry list of side effects, like many mainstream drugs do.

 Fighting Free Radicals and Boosting Natural Antioxidants with Turmeric